emilysuranie/CompetitiveReview/README.md

 <h2>Description</h2>
-This project contains a comprehensive analysis of three streaming platforms to assess the strengths and weaknesses of Pluto TV's personalization features.
-This analysis focuses on Nexflix, Hulu, and Plex TV to identify potential strategies for improving Pluto TV's user experience.
-The main objective is to evaluate the personalization features of various streaming platforms in order to strengthen Pluto TV's customization options.
+This project focuses on how to improve Pluto TV’s personalization features through a SWOT analysis of Netflix, Hulu, and Plex TV.
+By examining these three streaming platforms it sheds light on possible alterations that could improve the user experience of Pluto TV’s viewers.
+The end goal of this project is to find ways to strengthen Pluto TV’s customization options to overall benefit the platform and its users.
 <br />